 Make sure there are no liquid containers inside that can spill – like cosmetic products.

-Make sure your hands are clean and dry before you grab the handle of the bag!
+Make sure your hands are clean and dry before you grab the bag by the handle!

 Do not put the bag on dirty surfaces or worse, on the floor!